 Deborah believes that every day is another opportunity to make a difference and is not shy about rolling her sleeves up to get the job done.
-She provides a service to the community as a JP and is looking forward to providing unconditional support at TACSI.
+She provides a service to the community as a JP and enjoys providing unconditional support at TACSI.

 In her downtime, Deborah enjoys cooking for family and friends.